 Learning Walks: The Secret to The Most Effective PD

-Professional development is often an experience where novices learn from experts.
+Professional development [PD] is often an experience where novices learn from experts.
 In education, this generally means bringing in a consultant of some kind to lead a very dry, boring information session.
 There is little practical application and no time to practice.

 During my career, I have endured many ineffective PD sessions.
 However, a principal of mine once decided to start letting teachers lead PD at our school.
 We all perked up, showed up early, and erupted with praise and adoration for our colleagues.
 The buy-in was HUGE!